 Summary: The best flea treatment for cats is definitely a monthly spot on treatment from Front-line, Advantage or Revolution.
 Natural cat treatments are awesome but remember that some products and even a number of essential oils are highly toxic to cats.
-Unfortunately, many people recommend them and it’s your job to protect your cats from these dangerous flea removal methods.
+I am sure that you don’t want to put your cat’s health at risk!
+Unfortunately, many people recommend them, I have even seen a number of fairly reputable websites saying that it’s perfectly safe.
+However, at the end of the day, it’s your job to protect your cats from these dangerous flea removal methods.

 I Think My Cat Has Fleas, Should I Be Worried?